ComedicChimera/whirlwind/docs/memory-model.md

 references are inherently nullable.
 This practice is NOT recommended and should be avoided if possible.

-Global memory may not be stored in local variables or constructs.
+Global references may not be stored in local variables or constructs.

-Global memory should ONLY be used when absolutely necessary and when effective safety precautions can be taken.
+Global references should ONLY be used when absolutely necessary and when effective safety precautions can be taken.

 ## Reference Operators